St. John Ellis: Castleford

 Ellis was signed by Castleford in 1989.
 On 10 December 1989, he scored five tries in a match against Whitehaven – a joint record at the club for most tries scored in a single game.

 Ellis played in Castleford's 11–8 victory over Wakefield Trinity in the 1990 Yorkshire Cup Final during the 1990–91 season at Elland Road, Leeds on Sunday 23 September 1990.

 Ellis played in Castleford's 12–28 defeat by Wigan in the 1992 Challenge Cup Final during the 1991–92 season at Wembley Stadium, London on Saturday 2 May 1992, in front of a crowd of 77,386.

 Ellis scored 40 tries in 41 games for Castleford in the 1993–94 season, a club record for most tries scored in a single season until it was surpassed by Denny Solomona in 2016.
 He played in Castleford's 33–2 victory over Wigan in the 1993–94 Regal Trophy Final at Headingley, Leeds on Saturday 22 January 1994.

 Ellis scored a total of 97 tries in 175 appearances for Castleford, and is a Hall Of Fame inductee at the club.

 Later career

 In 1995, moved to Australia and joined the newly formed South Queensland Crushers, playing in their first ever league game against Canberra Raiders.
 He made nine appearances for the club during the 1995 ARL season before returning to England to join Bradford Bulls.
 He then joined Halifax, but made only a handful of appearances before suffering a broken leg.
 He joined Keighley Cougars in 1997 before moving to Hunslet later that year.
 Ellis scored his 1,000th career point while playing for Hunslet.
 His finished his playing career at Doncaster Dragons.

 International honours

 Ellis won three caps for Great Britain while at Castleford, appearing as a substitute in both matches against France in 1991, and a further substitute appearance in 1994, also against France.
+Ellis also represented Great Britain in the 1994 Rugby League World Sevens held in Sydney, Australia.